 Dryad [10] is a framework developed by Microsoft Research as a general-purpose distributed execution engine for coarse-grain parallel applications.
-Dryad applications are expressed as directed acyclic data-flow graphs (DAG), where vertices represent computations and edges represent communication channels between the computations.
+Dryad applications are expressed as directed acyclic dataflow graphs (DAGs), where vertices represent computations and edges represent communication channels between the computations.
 DAGs can be used to represent MapReduce type computations and can be extended to represent many other parallel abstractions too.
 Similar to the MapReduce frameworks, the Dryad scheduler optimizes the data transfer overheads by scheduling the computations near data and handles failures through rerunning of tasks and duplicate task execution.
-In the Dryad version we used for this paper, data for the computations need to be partitioned manually and stored beforehand in the local disks of the computational nodes via Windows shared directories.
-Dryad is available for academic usage through the DryadLINQ [4] API, which is a high level declarative language layer on top of Dryad.
-DryadLINQ queries get translated in to distributed Dryad computational graphs in the run time.
-DryadLINQ can be used only with Microsoft Windows HPC clusters.
-The DryadLINQ implementation of the framework uses the DryadLINQ "select" operator on the data partitions to perform the distributed computations.
-The resulting computation graph looks much similar to the figure 2, where instead of using HDFS, Dryad will use the Windows shared local directories for data storage.
-Data partitioning, distribution and the generation of metadata files for the data partitions is implemented as part of our pleasingly parallel application framework.
+In the Dryad version we used for this paper, data for the computations need to be partitioned manually and stored beforehand in the local disks of the computational nodes via Windows-shared directories.
+Dryad is available for academic usage through the DryadLINQ [4] API, which is a high-level declarative language layer on top of Dryad.
+DryadLINQ queries get translated into distributed Dryad computational graphs in the run time.
+DryadLINQ can be used only with Microsoft Windows High Performance Computing (HPC) clusters.
+The DryadLINQ implementation of the framework uses the DryadLINQ 'select' operator on the data partitions to perform the distributed computations.
+The resulting computation graph looks much similar to Figure 2, where instead of using HDFS, Dryad will use the Windows-shared local directories for data storage.
+Data partitioning, data distribution, and the generation of metadata files for the data partitions are implemented as part of our pleasingly parallel application framework.